MicrosoftDocs/sql-docs/docs/sql-server/editions-and-components-of-sql-server-2016.md

 For info about the Integration Services (SSIS) features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssnoversion-md.md)], see [Integration Services Features Supported by the Editions of SQL Server](../integration-services/integration-services-features-supported-by-the-editions-of-sql-server.md).

 ##  <a name="MDS"></a> Master Data Services
- For information about the [!INCLUDE[ssMDSshort_md](../includes/ssmdsshort-md.md)] and Data Quality Services features supported by the editions of [!INCLUDE[ssCurrent_md](../includes/sscurrent-md.md)], see [Master Data Services and Data Quality Services Features Supported by the Editions of SQL Server 2016](../master-data-services/master-data-services-and-data-quality-services-features-support.md).
+ For information about the [!INCLUDE[ssMDSshort_md](../includes/ssmdsshort-md.md)] and Data Quality Services features supported by the editions of [!INCLUDE[ssNoVersion_md](../includes/ssNoVersion_md.md)], see [Master Data Services and Data Quality Services Features Supported by the Editions of SQL Server](../master-data-services/master-data-services-and-data-quality-services-features-support.md).

 ##  <a name="DW"></a> Data Warehouse